ansible/ansible.github.com/rst/gettingstarted.rst

 Requirements
 ````````````

+..
+There's a lot of shell examples on this page.
+Set 'bash' as the
+.. default pygments parser.
+.. highlight:: bash

 Requirements for Ansible are extremely minimal.

 Ansible is written for Python 2.6.
 If you are running Python 2.5 on an "Enterprise Linux" variant,